awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/eksctl/launcheks.md

 .It will also create a nodegroup with 2 on-demand instances.

 ```
-eksctl create cluster --version=1.14 --name=eksworkshop-eksctl --nodes=2 --alb-ingress-access --region=${AWS_REGION} --node-labels="lifecycle=OnDemand,intent=control-apps" --asg-access
+eksctl create cluster --version=1.15 --name=eksworkshop-eksctl --managed --nodes=2 --alb-ingress-access --region=${AWS_REGION} --node-labels="lifecycle=OnDemand,intent=control-apps" --asg-access
 ```

 eksctl allows us to pass parameters to initialize the cluster.
-While initializing the cluster, eksctl does also allow us to create a nodegroup.
-The nodegroup will have two m5.large nodes and it will bootstrap with the labels **lifecycle=OnDemand** and **intent=control-apps**.
+While initializing the cluster, eksctl does also allow us to create nodegroups.

+The managed nodegroup will have two m5.large nodes and it will bootstrap with the labels **lifecycle=OnDemand** and **intent=control-apps**.

 {{% notice info %}}
 Launching EKS and all the dependencies will take approximately **15 minutes**
 {{% /notice %}}

+The command above, created a **Managed Nodegroup**.
+[Amazon EKS managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) automate the provisioning and lifecycle management of nodes.
+Managed Nodegroups use the latest [EKS-optimized AMIs](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami.html).
+The node run in your AWS account provisioned as apart of an EC2 Auto Scaling group that is managed for you by Amazon EKS.
+This means EKS takes care of the lifecycle management and undifferentiated heavy lifting on operations such as node updates, handling of terminations, gracefully drain of nodes to ensure that your applications stay available.